BenningtonCS/tristanryerparke/Gradient Ascent/readme.md

 ## Preprocessing ##

-The given data needs to be converted into signifiagnt numerical format that the gradient ascent training script can use to create the weights.
+The given data needs to be converted into numerical (numpy array) format that the gradient ascent training script can use to create the weights.